 - BS, Biology - Lyman Briggs College of Michigan State University, East Lansing

 Practicing Since: 1981

-Stephen White, a mind-body therapist at Cancer Treatment Centers of America (CTCA) at Western Regional Medical Center, graduated cum laude with a bachelor of science degree in biology from Lyman Briggs College of Michigan State University.
-He then attended the University of Chicago for graduate school, where he earned a Master of Arts degree in social work with a clinical concentration.
+Steve White is a licensed clinical social worker.
+He is fluent in Spanish.
+A mind-body therapist at Cancer Treatment Centers of America (CTCA) at Western Regional Medical Center, White graduated cum laude with a bachelor of science degree in biology from Lyman Briggs College of Michigan State University.
+He attended the University of Chicago for graduate school, where he earned a Master of Arts degree in social work with a clinical concentration.

-During his years in Chicago, White served as a social worker for several organizations.
+During his years in Chicago, White served as a social worker and therapist in several organizations, private and group practice.
 He also served as a supervisor in the Department of Psychiatry at the University of Chicago Medical Center.
 There, he offered counseling to couples, families and groups.
 White’s duties also included supervising graduate social work students from four major universities.

 In 1997, White moved to Arizona where he worked as a treatment program manager in Scottsdale and Glendale.
 Over the coming years, he held positions as an associate director for a mental rehabilitation facility, a social worker, and restarted his private practice.

 White’s positive attitude fits in well with the team of devoted doctors, clinicians and staff at CTCA.
 When patients visit Western for their initial consultation, they are required to meet with a mind-body medicine therapist.
 Thereafter, patients can choose whether or not they would like to continue their visits.
 White notes that seeing a mind-body therapist can help a person through their cancer journey by providing ways to combat anxiety and depression.

 White describes mind-body medicine appointments: "We work with patients to decrease stress, whether brought on by the cancer or other events in their lives.
 We usually work one-on-one with patients or work with them alongside a caregiver."